NSBLab/CElegansConnectomeGeneExpression/README.md

 which is located in DataProcessing folder.

 ### Analysis
 Figures in our paper can be regenerated using functions in the **FigureGenerators** directory.
+All scripts should be run from the route directory.
 Other relevant analysis scripts are in **Analysis**.
 Run `LoadAllData` to add all required paths and load necessary gene expression and connectivity data (stored in `G` and `C` data structures, respectively).